yang-ai-lab/SleepLM/README.md

 - train on NSRR cohorts,
 - or evaluate cross-cohort generalization,

-We are planning to open-source our training pipeline upon the acceptance of the paper.
-Note that the training data will not be open-sourced.
+We are planning to opensource our training pipeline upon the acceptance of the paper.
+Note that the training data will not be opensourced due credential issue.
+If you wish to use the same NSRR datasets, [please apply here](https://sleepdata.org/).

 ---